 Gels are designed to replenish carbohydrate stores which are depleting during exercise, when we use gels the effect is not immediate at the muscular level because when glucose appears in our blood it is the brain that benefits, that is, it will help the mind to feel energized.

 What types of gels are there?

 Those that have a mixture of simple and complex carbohydrates that come from different sources such as fructose (intermediate absorption), dextrose (fast) and sucrose (fast).
 Example: Energy Up gel.

-They provide energy quickly (dextrose and maltodextrin) and good stability of blood glucose during exercise in the medium term (fructose).
+Provide energy quickly (dextrose and maltodextrin) and good stability of blood glucose during exercise in the medium term (fructose).

 They provide immediate energy to the body.
-They can be made of glucose, dextrose, sucrose or maltodextrin.
+They can be made of glucose, dextrose, sucrose, or maltodextrin.
 Example: Hydro Energy gel.

 How to use them?

-The ideal time to take gels is very individual, however, there are certain parameters to guide us to make better use of them.
+The ideal time to take the gels is very individual, however, there are certain parameters to guide us to make better use of them.

-How often do you take them?
+How often to take them?

-Further information: https://www.tiendaweider.es/
+More information: https://www.tiendaweider.es/